Office of Environmental Management

 "A dialogue to build partnerships and address transportation-related issues of concern to agencies and federally-recognized Indian tribes"

 Section 106 of the National Historic Preservation Act and its implementing regulations, 36 CFR Part 800: Protection of Historic Properties http://www.achp.gov/regs-rev04.pdf, effective January 11, 2001, require that federal agencies consult with federally recognized Native American tribes in all phases of the Section 106 process when an agency undertaking may have the potential to affect Native American historic properties on or off tribal lands.
-In recognition of the need that Native American issues and concerns be treated in a manner that is consistent with current federal and state legislation, the FDOT, in partnership with the Federal Highway Administration (FHWA), Florida Division, initiated a government-to-government relationship with federally recognized Native American tribes to ensure compliance with Section 106.
+In recognition of the need to treat Native American issues and concerns in a manner that is consistent with current federal and state legislation, the FDOT, in partnership with the Federal Highway Administration (FHWA), Florida Division, established a government to government relationship with federally recognized Native American tribes to ensure compliance with Section 106.

 Native American Coordination Information